alvinlam07/Chii-Discord-Bot/README.md

 - [ ] Add game command where users could interact with it
 - [ ] Add other APIs to it (Spotify, Weather, image-based, etc.)
 - [ ] Host it in the cloud (using [repl.it](https://repl.it) or some other alternative) or locally (using raspberry pi)
+- [ ] Organize the project more (seperate certain functions into different file)
+- [ ] Add server info command to show info of current server And more will be added.